 View just a few of the magnificent specimen bonsai and penjing in this National Arboretum slide show.

 Marie Selby Gardens was voted one of “America’s Top Ten Botanical Gardens” by Country Living Gardener Magazine.

 Throughout the grounds of the historic Selby estate there are many distinct gardens.

-The story of this garden could be called "the little club that could!"
+The story of this exhibit could be called "the little club that could!"

 Read how the Sho Fu Bonsai Society of Sarasota Bonsai Exhibit came about.

 This bonsai garden is arranged in a beautiful park-like setting.

 The new addition at the Morikami bonsai exhibition can be seen here.